Regulations (Standards - 29 CFR) - Table of Contents|

 Ladder trucks and tower trucks.
 Before the truck is moved for highway travel, aerial ladders shall be secured in the lower traveling position by the locking device above the truck cab, and the manually operated device at the base of the ladder, or by other equally effective means (e.g., cradles which prevent rotation of the ladder in combination with positive acting linear actuators).

 Lift controls shall be tested each day prior to use to determine that such controls are in safe working condition.

 Belting off to an adjacent pole, structure, or equipment while working from an aerial lift shall not be permitted.

 Employees shall always stand firmly on the floor of the basket, and shall not sit or climb on the edge of the basket or use planks, ladders, or other devices for a work position.

-A body belt shall be worn and a lanyard attached to the boom or basket when working from an aerial lift.
+A personal fall arrest or travel restraint system that meets the requirements in subpart I of this part shall be worn and attached to the boom or basket when working from an aerial lift.

 The brakes shall be set and outriggers, when used, shall be positioned on pads or a solid surface.
 Wheel chocks shall be installed before using an aerial lift on an incline.

 An aerial lift truck may not be moved when the boom is elevated in a working position with men in the basket, except for equipment which is specifically designed for this type of operation in accordance with the provisions of paragraphs (b)(1) and (b)(2) of this section.

 Articulating boom and extensible boom platforms, primarily designed as personnel carriers, shall have both platform (upper) and lower controls.
 Upper controls shall be in or beside the platform within easy reach of the operator.
 Lower controls shall provide for overriding the upper controls.
 Controls shall be plainly marked as to their function.
 Lower level controls shall not be operated unless permission has been obtained from the employee in the lift, except in case of emergency.